• Products

 • About Us

 No one likes having their investments lose value or paying more in taxes than they have to.
 But investment losses can actually be an unlikely hero—one that helps lower your tax bill.
-Through a strategy known as tax-loss harvesting, once you sell, or realize, an investment loss, you can use the loss to reduce your overall taxable income or use it to help offset investment gains on which you’d owe capital-gains taxes.
+Through a strategy known as tax-loss harvesting, once you realize a loss by selling an investment, you can use the loss to reduce your overall taxable income or use it to help offset investment gains on which you’d owe capital-gains taxes.

-After several rocky years for bond investors, now may be a particularly fruitful time to take advantage of tax-loss harvesting in fixed-income portfolios.
+After a few years of unpredictable bond performance, now may be a particularly fruitful time to take advantage of tax-loss harvesting in fixed-income portfolios.
 Why?
-Bonds have been negatively impacted by rising interest rates for the last few years, since bond prices fall as interest rates rise.
-This means many fixed-income investors likely have some serious losses that could be applied toward lowering their tax liability.
+Bonds were negatively impacted by changing interest rates, since bond prices fall as interest rates rise and vice versa.
+Fixed-income investors may have experienced some underwhelming performance that could be applied toward lowering their tax liability.

 FIGURE 1

-Recent Bond Performance Has Been Significantly Below Average
+Recent Bond Performance Has Been More Unpredictable Than Usual

 The 411 on Tax-Loss Harvesting